berkeley-ids/berkeley-ids.github.io/Readme.md

 The yaml heading at the top of the file `seminarseries.qmd` pulls and lists speakers from `Current`

-The yaml heading at the top of the file `seminarentries/Past/index.qmd` creates a list of all seminars in the Past folder
+The yaml heading at the top of the file `seminarentries/Past/index.qmd` creates a list of all seminars in the Past folder.

-Every time the website is compiled, there is an automatic filtering to move speakers from the `Current` folder to the `Past` folder, so no one should have to do this automatically.
-It is scheduled to recompile every Tuesday at midnight (in addition to any manual compilations someone might trigger, described above).

 ## Adding seminar speakers